 The American Lung Association (ALA) states that more than 40% of Americans live in areas where the air quality can be dangerous to their health.7

 In the most recent State of the Air report released by the ALA, emissions from transportation, power plants, and manufacturing as well as a changing climate are said to be responsible for poor air quality.7 The report looked at two of the most widespread and dangerous air pollutants: ozone and fine particulate matter.
 Researchers state that while ozone pollution is improving, likely due to the Clean Air Act, pollution from fine particulate matter is getting worse.
 Environmental factors, such as extreme heat and wildfires, are causing short-term spikes in particle pollution in many areas and are challenging efforts to keep the air clean.7

-Both short- and long-term exposure to poor air quality can be detrimental to your health.8 Short-term effects are temporary and include irritation of the eyes, nose, and throat; breathing difficulties; dizziness; headaches; and nausea.
+Both short- and long-term exposure to poor air quality can be detrimental to your health.8 Short-term effects are temporary and include irritation of the eyes, nose, and throat; breathing difficulties.
 Long-term effects are typically more serious as they involve damage to your cells and body systems (especially your lungs).